bartobri/mrrcrypt/README.md

 MrrCrypt
 ========

-MrrCrypt is a command-line tool for encrypting/decrypting data using an adaptive mirror field algorithm.
+MrrCrypt is a simple command-line tool for encrypting and decrypting data using an adaptive mirror field algorithm.

-See [ADAPTIVE_MIRROR_FIELD](ADAPTIVE_MIRROR_FIELD.md) for more info.
+See the [ADAPTIVE_MIRROR_FIELD](ADAPTIVE_MIRROR_FIELD.md) file for more info.

 *Encrypting a message in debug mode:*